kmcconeghy/R-Methods/docs/01-MungeDays.md

    2008        1974       297
    2009        1956       293

-### Cohort prevalence by time
+Here you can see the number who enter the cohort by year, and among those how many events are observed.

+## Incidence

 The next step will get a little trickier.
 Let's say we aren't interested in how many individuals entered/exited the cohort in a given year as above.
-Rather we want to identify how many total patients are in the cohort during a specified period of time (e.g. year).
-This is like "point prevalence", in the sense that we are measuring the number of cohort individuals in a given time interval (point prevalence is usually the no. of diseased / total population).
-So we need to take the "CohortEntry", "CohortExit" date variables and compute how many individuals were in the cohort in year 1, year 2 etc. What makes this tricky is that individuals don't start and stop at the same time and cross multiple time units (years in this case).
+Rather we want to identify how many patients are in the cohort during a specified period of time (e.g. year).
+This is the "population at risk".
+We wish to estimate the the number of events / population at risk.
+This is  [incidence](https://en.wikipedia.org/wiki/Incidence_(epidemiology)) So we need to take the "CohortEntry", "CohortExit" date variables and compute how many individuals were in the cohort in year 1, year 2 etc. What makes this tricky is that individuals don't start and stop at the same time and cross multiple time units (years in this case).

-Here is one method where I compute the "prevalent"" cohort, no. events and event rate:
+Here is one method where I compute the no. of persons in the cohort in a given year, "incident" events and event rate:

 ```r
   #Create New Dataframe by Time Unit